Medical physicist

 A medical physicist is a health professional with specialist education and training in the concepts and techniques of applying physics in medicine and competent to practice independently in one or more of the subfields (specialties) of medical physics.
 A medical physicist plays a fundamental role in applying physics to medicine, but particularly in the diagnosis and treatment of cancer.
 The scientific and technological progress in medical physics has led to a variety of skills that must be integrated into the role of a medical physicist in order for them to perform their job.
 The "medical services" provided to patients undergoing diagnostic and therapeutic treatments must, therefore, be the result of different but complementary skills.
 In general, the medical physicist is responsible for all scientific and technical aspects of imaging, radiation treatment, and radiation safety.
 It is their occupational role to ensure that medical modalities offered to patients are met with the utmost quality assurance.
-It is the medical physicist that manage and supervise the efforts of dosimetrists, therapists and technologists in that capacity.
+It is the medical physicist that manages and supervises the efforts of dosimetrists, therapists and technologists in that capacity.